 Shading Vines

+Once the vines have completely grown into your pergola, you will have a gorgeous shaded area with a very mysterious and romantic appeal.
 This example uses a simple all-wood structure which was fixed on a solid concrete base.
-To take advantage of the ambiance and the shaded area, a bench made from natural driftwood was placed, as well as a driftwood dining table.
+To take advantage of the ambiance and the shaded area, a bench made from natural driftwood and a driftwood dining table were placed.

 Wraparound Pool Pergola